Back to Blog

 Building AI workflows through APIs has become the standard approach for teams that need repeatable, scalable automation without vendor lock-in.
-Wireflow provides a visual node editor that connects directly to AI model APIs, letting you design multi-step pipelines that run on demand or on a schedule.
+Wireflow provides a visual node editor backed by a full REST API, letting you design multi-step pipelines and execute them programmatically on demand or via webhooks.
 This guide walks through the full process of constructing an API-driven AI workflow from scratch, covering architecture decisions, node configuration, execution patterns, and deployment.

 Why API-Based AI Workflows Matter